Power of the Agency

 The Child and Family Agency may apply for safety, barring and emergency barring orders on behalf of a person (or a dependant) whose safety or welfare it believes to be at risk of violence and who is being deterred or prevented from making an application because of this risk of violence.

-Where a court is dealing with an application under the domestic violence act in the courtmay adjourn the proceedings where it appears that it may be appropriate for a care order or supervision order to be made under the Child Care Act .
-The court may direct the Child and Family Agency to undertake an investigation into the dependent person’s circumstances and may give directions in relation to the care and custody of the dependant while the investigations are being carried out.
+Where a court is dealing with an application under the Domestic Violence Act the court may adjourn the proceedings where it appears that it may be appropriate for a care order or supervision order to be made under the Child Care Act.
+The court may direct the Child and Family Agency to undertake an investigation into the dependent’s circumstances and may give directions in relation to the care and custody of the dependant while the investigations are being carried out.

-There is protection for a spouse against the disposal of household effects in the period between the making of an application for a barring order or a safety order and the determination of that application.
-If the order is made, it also covers the period while the order is in force.
+There is protection for a spouse against the disposal of household effects in the period between the making of an application for a barring or safety order and the determination of that application.
+If the order is made, it also covers the period during which the order is in force.

-The provision also extends protection to civil partners against disposal of household effects.
+The provision extends protection to civil partners against disposal of household effects.

 Hearing of Applications Together